ibm-cloud-architecture/refarch-eda/docs-archive/architecture.md

 ### Getting the data for the data scientist:

-With real-time event streams, the challenge is in handling unbounded data or a continuous flow of events.
+With near real-time event streams, the challenge is in handling unbounded data or a continuous flow of events.
 To make this consumable for the data scientist you need to capture the relevant data and store it so that it can be pulled into the analysis and model-building process as required.

 Following our event-driven reference architecture the event stream would be a Kafka topic on the event backbone.
 From here there are two possibilities for making that event data available and consumable to the data scientist: